Why is Alexa flashing blue and green?

 Here we will break down the different colors that your Echo device’s lights can be, and what they mean.

-Quick Answer: Alexa flashing blue and green typically indicate that the device is experiencing a network error or is having trouble connecting to the internet.
-Here are some common colors and what they typically indicate below.
+Quick Answer: A flashing blue light indicates Alexa is listening and waiting for a command.
+A flashing green light means your device is receiving a call or drop-in.
+Here are some common colors and what they mean below.

 All Amazon Echo devices have lights that indicate their status.
 These lights can be solid, spinning, or blinking, and they all have different stories to tell.